heyysudarshan/julie/readme.md

 platform-specific.
 Even though `Material 3` supports `Compose Multiplatform`, I found it lacking the visual appeal and smooth experience I was aiming for.
 That said, its design guidelines are still highly valuable.

-So, I decided to create this component library and design system.
-It builds on Material 3’s typography and guidelines but offers beautiful, intuitive components right out of the box.
-It aims to deliver a consistent look and feel across all platforms, ensuring a unified UI and UX experience.
+That’s why I set out to build this component library and design system.
+While it takes inspiration from Material 3’s typography and principles, it introduces visually appealing and thoughtfully crafted components from the start.
+The goal is to maintain a cohesive visual style and user experience across all platforms.